Part 1 – What your membership provides

-Failure to comply with any of the responsibilities below will put at risk your access to all benefits of membership of MDDUS, including indemnity.
+Failure to comply with any of the responsibilities below may put at risk your access to all benefits of membership of MDDUS, including indemnity.

-- Members must advise MDDUS of any change of address or if they are unable to work for an extended period of time.
+- Members must advise MDDUS of any change of address.

 - Members are required to ensure that they are in the correct membership category and paying the appropriate subscription associated with the work they undertake.